Last Updated on

 - As a new mom, you know it is your responsibility to look after your baby and ensure he is happy.
 Feeling guilty will affect your ability to bond with your bundle of joy.

 - Remember that your baby needs never-ending love and attention at this tender age – breastfed or not!

-- While you bottle feed to meet his nutritional requirements, snuggle your baby close, laugh and play with him.
+- While you bottlefeed to meet your baby’s nutritional requirements, snuggle him, laugh and play with him.